Julcatan/surfs_up/README.md

 Summary:

-The temperatures in Oahu are very similar is very similar with average temperatures in the low 70s.
+The temperatures in Oahu are very similar with average temperatures in the low 70s.

 and is suitable for a surf/ice cream shop.